 Welcome back to those who have been following my journey and also a big welcome for those of you who are visiting this site for the first time.
 I hope you’ll read up on the rest of my ramblings and follow along.
-Between this site, our companion page on Facebook, and our online forum it’s good to see some new visitors giving us a look.
+Between this site and our companion page on Facebook it’s good to see some new visitors giving us a look.
 Be sure to follow this site to stay up to date with my health journey and more importantly the thing everyone wants more of – my opinions.Continue reading

 So if you’ve been following my story (and for the sake of this article I’m going to assume you have), you know that over the summer of 2019 I was diagnosed with IgA Nephropathy, a disease that while considered rare compared to some of the sexier diseases, is also the third leading cause of Chronic Kidney Disease (after Diabetes and High Blood Pressure).